Tolkien Init.

 “For it I coined the word ‘eucatastrophe’: the sudden happy turn in a story which pierces you with a joy that brings tears (which I argued it is the highest function of fairy-stories to produce).
 And I was there led to the view that it produces its peculiar effect because it is a sudden glimpse of Truth, your whole nature chained in material cause and effect, the chain of death, feels a sudden relief as if a major limb out of joint had suddenly snapped back.
 It perceives – if the story has literary ‘truth’ on the second plane (for which see the essay) – that this is indeed how things really do work in the Great World for which our nature is made.
 And I concluded by saying that the Resurrection was the greatest ‘eucatastrophe’ possible in the greatest Fairy Story – and produces that essential emotion: Christian joy which produces tears because it is qualitatively so like sorrow, because it comes from those places where Joy and Sorrow are at one, reconciled, as selfishness and altruism are lost in Love.
 Of course I do not mean that the Gospels tell what is only a fairy-story; but I do mean very strongly that they do tell a fairy-story: the greatest.
 Man the storyteller would have to be redeemed in a manner consonant with his nature: by a moving story.
 But since the author of it is the supreme Artist and the Author of Reality, this one was also made to Be, to be true on the Primary Plane.
 So that in the Primary Miracle (the Resurrection) and the lesser Christian miracles too though less, you have not only that sudden glimpse of the truth behind the apparent Anankê […] of our world, but a glimpse that is actually a ray of light through the very chinks of the universe about us” (Letters 142-143, #89).

 The Moira (Fates), three daughters of Necessity Clotho, Atropos and Lachesis are described as influencing the whorls using their right, left, and both hands respectively (TR 374), again echoed in the Ilúvatar hand grammar and in the narrative of Danuin, Ranuin and Fanuin (BoLT 217).
-If the souls in the Spindle as previously stated ascend and descend on the right and left hands, and handedness is associated in the passage with the whorls which rotate around the spindle in this way, then it is implied that there is a spiral motion involved—spirals have “handedness”.
+If the souls in the Spindle as previously stated ascend and descend on the right and left hands, and handedness is associated in the passage with the whorls which rotate around the spindle in this way, then it is implied that there is a spiral motion involved—spirals have “handedness”, the possibility to turn left and right in Afterwards which also features two spirals in the lelt and right braziers of its sister image Before.
 Tolkien alludes to Necessity and the Spindle in Gandalf’s words at the Council of Elrond:

 “It is wisdom to recognize necessity, when all other courses have been weighed […] Yet such is oft the course of deeds that move the wheels of the world: small hands do them because they must” (LotR 2.II.269).[6]

-My proposition is that Tolkien’s World rotates around the axis mundi, the centre identified in Eeriness.
+My proposition is that Tolkien’s World rotates around the axis mundi, the centre point in the “X” identified in Eeriness.
+The geometry in Eeriness depicts the hour of twilight at which point the World has rotated by 45 degrees.
+In other words in order to see the geometry as it appears in the day or night, simply rotate the geometry in Eeriness by 45 degrees.
 This means that ordinarily during the day or night the “straight road” (in the broader sense I suggested, as C in the dialectic) is hidden and not available, except to those exceptional individuals who “know” and who can “see”.
 During the day and night it is “indicated”, or its existence is suggested, as the diagonal ray of sunlight or moonlight (remember Tolkien told us that the moon only reflects the Sun, so this is still the light of the Sun: “if the Sun were removed there would be no Moon to see” (Letters 476, #250)).
 The “straight road” naturally becomes available at twilight when the world has rotated by 45 degrees which briefly creates the geometry we see in Eeriness.
 This ephemeral state soon passes.
 If A and B are represented by the two hands of Ilúvatar, and C by equal representation of both hands, this would be evidence to argue that the elves’ ability see the Straight Road is linked to their being ambidextrous.

-Redemption comes with “consonance”, reversing dissonance.
+In the letter Tolkien writes that redemption comes with “consonance”, reversing dissonance.
 The centre is the heart at the Chi-Rho in Eeriness which is pierced before Christ is resurrected.
 Unity at the centre makes sense if we consider that “the discord of Melkor spread ever wider” (Sil.
 16) and his discords become more violent, evident in Ilúvatar’s reactions.
 This implies the further we go from the centre the more discordant the World becomes and that the music with “no flaws” represents the Ainur moving closer together (in understanding) to the centre.
 The positions of the two pairs of trees in Eeriness support this interpretation.
 In other words, discord and unity are functions of the planar proximity of A and B on the lattice.
 The word “distance” gives: ““discord, strife;” from Old French destance “discord, quarrel” (13c.), […] from Latin distantia “a standing apart,” […] extent of space between two objects or places […] Also “an interval of time”“.
+If the centre of Eeriness is at the top of the mountain, then when we move away from Eden and God, we descend the Mountain.
 I believe Wickedness shows the process of the tearing of the veil at Christ’s death (the left-hand curtain shows signs of tearing) before he descends to hell and brings back “the keys of hell and death” (THB, re.1.18).
 Tolkien is the crowned man “shewing himself through the lattice” and as he told Resnick, he has “the key”.

-Each passage through the door, in this scheme takes us to a higher “rational plane”.
+Each passage through the Door, in this scheme takes us to a higher “rational plane”, up the Mountain to Eden.
 Consider Tolkien’s words: “if we try to ascend straightaway to a rational plane, and leave behind mere anger” (Letters 82, #49).
 To quote OFS:

 “In such stories when the sudden “turn” comes we get a piercing glimpse of joy, and heart’s desire, that for a moment passes outside the frame, rends indeed the very web of story, and lets a gleam come through. […]